Prometheus-X-association/contract-manager/README.md

 ## License

-This project is licensed under ... - see the [LICENSE.md] file for details.
+This project is licensed under MIT License - see the [LICENSE.md] file for details.